ctrlplusb/easy-peasy/README.md

 ### Dispatching actions directly via the store

-Easy Peasy will bind your actions against the store's `dispatch` using a path that matches where the action was defined against your model.
-You can dispatch your actions directly via the store, providing any payload that they may require.
+Easy Peasy will bind your actions against the store's `dispatch` using paths that match the location of the action on your model.
+This allows you to easily dispatch your actions, providing any payload that they may require.

 ```javascript
 store.dispatch.todos.addTodo('Install easy-peasy');